 Report the cost of the employer's portion of these taxes.
 Do not include the employee's share of the taxes.
-Unless the provider has indicated that they participate in a Section 125 or Cafeteria Plan that covers the employees for insurance premiums, unreimbursed medical expenses and/or dependent care costs or the provider has reported staff who are paid in excess of the FICA Wage Limit (\$128,400 for 2018), this amount must equal 7.65% of reported wages.
+Unless the provider has indicated that they participate in a Section 125 or Cafeteria Plan that covers the employees for insurance premiums, unreimbursed medical expenses and/or dependent care costs or the provider has reported staff who are paid more than the FICA Wage Limit \$128,400 for 2019), this amount must equal 7.65% of reported wages.